-- Good sources: Whole or fortified grain products, pork, peanuts and black beans
+- Good sources: Whole or fortified grain products, pork and black beans

 Having too little or too much niacin can result in unpleasant and even dangerous side effects such as diarrhea, dementia, rashes and liver damage.
 Choose food sources before supplements.

-- Good sources: Poultry, peanuts, fish, brown rice and whole grains
+- Good sources: Poultry, peanuts, fish, brown rice and enriched grains

-Involved in nearly 100 metabolic pathways, vitamin B6 is essential to the breakdown of foods, particularly carbohydrates.
+Involved in nearly 100 metabolic pathways, vitamin B6 is essential to the breakdown of foods.

 - Good sources: Poultry, pistachios, chickpeas, lentils, pork, bananas and tuna

-The following vitamins and minerals often are taken for performance enhancement or to make up for missed nutrients of a restricted diet.
+The following vitamins and minerals often are taken for performance enhancement or to make up for missing nutrients on a restricted diet.
 Try focusing on food sources first, as high doses of some supplements may result in side effects such as constipation, bone damage and kidney stones.

-B12 is found only in animal products, putting vegan and vegetarian athletes at risk for a deficiency.
+B12 is found naturally in animal products, putting vegan and vegetarian athletes at risk for a deficiency.
 Fortified foods including breakfast cereals, nutritional yeast and plant-based meat alternatives provide vitamin B12.
-Be sure to read the food label as not all of these foods are fortified.
-Taking a B12 supplement may also be needed, but check with a health care provider first.
+Be sure to read the food label as not all these foods are fortified.
+Taking a B12 supplement may also be needed but check with a health care provider first.